junxit/us-congress-bills-111/metadata.md

 - 2010-04-22 — Introduced in Senate
 - 2010-04-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-04-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-06-23 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 111-215.
+- 2010-06-23 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 111-215.
+- 2010-06-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 440.